oyvindronningstad/sdk-nrf/doc/nrf/ug_partition_manager.rst

 Generated output and usage
 ==========================
-For each sub-image and the root app, Partition Manager generates three files, one C header file, one Kconfig file, and one YAML file.
+For each sub-image and the root app, Partition Manager generates three files, one C header file :file:`pm_config.h`, one Kconfig file :file:`pm.config`, and one YAML file :file:`partitions.yml`.
 The C header file is used in the C code while the Kconfig file is imported in CMake.
 Both these files contain the start address and size of all partitions.
 The Kconfig file additionally contains the build directory and generated include folder for each image.